SakoHovaguimian/SyncKit/README.md

 ### Codable Models

-Any `Codable` type can be stored via JSON encoding.
+Any `Codable & Sendable` type can be stored via JSON encoding.
 This is the recommended approach for typed arrays, nested structures, and complex models.
+Value types (`struct`, `enum`) that contain only `Sendable` members satisfy `Sendable` automatically — no annotation needed.

 ```swift
 struct UserProfile: Codable {